 These basic Hiragana charts feature the essential 46 characters from row あ to row ん, making them ideal for beginners.
 Especially, they are readily available online and serve as invaluable tools for those just starting their Japanese language journey.
 For complete beginners who have been learning Japanese in less than a week, these Hiragana charts are highly recommended.

 Besides downloading these charts, you should try MochiKana – Learn Hiragana to learn Hiragana characters from basic to advanced.
 MochiKana helps you memorize the Japanese alphabet in just one week by reminding you to review at “Golden Time”.
-It is designed especially for starters with step-by-step learning paths.
+Additionally, it is designed especially for starters with step-by-step learning paths.
 MochiKana has not only complete learning games, but also practice tests that improve your memorizing level.

 Basic Hiragana charts with 46 characters